CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

 --type falcon-kac
 ```

-#### Example getting the full image path for the Falcon DaemonSet sensor
+#### Example getting the full image path for the Falcon DaemonSet sensor (unified format)

-The following example will print the image repository path with the latest image tag of the Falcon DaemonSet sensor.
+The following example will print the image repository path with the latest image tag of the Falcon DaemonSet sensor using the new unified format.

 ```shell
 ./falcon-container-sensor-pull.sh \